-Use of a UVA device to access the internet is considered a privilege.
-Any inappropriate use may result in disciplinary action and loss of privileges to use the computer.
-Depending on the nature and degree of the violation and the number of previous violations, unacceptable use of the district's systems may result in one or more of the following consequences:
+Depending on the nature and degree of the violation and the number of previous violations, unacceptable use of the Resources and/or violation of this policy may result in one or more of the following consequences:

 - 1. temporary or permanent loss of privileges - 2. payments for damages and repairs - 3. suspension or expulsion - 4. civil/criminal liability under other applicable laws